gangrif/veilid-server-ubi/README.md

 Currently, all configuration is managed with a `veilid.conf` file that is stored at `/data/veilid.conf` within the container.
 You can copy the included `veilid.conf` file from this repo, and map it in as a volume if you would like to make changes to the configuration of the server.

+The veilid server also stores persistent data in `/var/db/veilid-server` so that needs to be mapped in as well.

 ## Build and run on Podman

 First build the container with: